-IACUC: A detailed animal use protocol that must be submitted and approved by an institutional regulatory affairs department before a grant can be funded.
+IACUC: Institutional animal care and use committee A detailed animal use protocol that must be submitted and approved by this institutional regulatory body wbefore a grant can be awarded.
+Usually this need not be done unless the grant is reviewed and scored in a range that may be funded.